tobiasniehoff/imputation_plant_breeding/README.md

 **API2_functions.R** contains functions specific for AlphaPlantImpute2 workflows.

 **BEAGLE_functions.R** contains functions that are specific for Beagle workflows and for reading and writing .vcf files.
 The imputation functions are written to only work on Windows or Linux systems.
-If you are on a different operation system, modify the function 'impute_BEAGLE\[5.1|5.3\]()'.
+If you are on a different operation system, modify the function `impute_BEAGLE\[5.1|5.3\]()`.

 **general_functions.R** contains functions that are used by all scripts.

-**simulation_functions.R** contains functions that are used for simulation of data in the worklfows using the R package `Meiosis`.
+**simulation_functions.R** contains functions that are used for simulation of data in the workflows using the R package `Meiosis`.

 ## Quality measures
 The file **parameter_finding3.xlsx** is empty and only contains the names for the quality parameters.
 The accuracy reported in the manuscript is written in the column `GenotypeMeanAccuracy_whole_pop_all_loci` of the output tables created by the workflows.
 The output tables are written in `.txt` format and `.xlsx` in a new directory created by the workflows with the same name as the input parameter table.
 The new directory will be created in the directory named `imputation workflows`.